-Specialty/subspecialty certification requirements and individual program requirements set thresholds for duration of training and allowable absences, regardless of reason (e.g. illness, vacation, maternity/paternity leave).
-All days categorized as "time away from training" are considered absences.
+Specialty/subspecialty certification requirements and individual program requirements set thresholds for duration of training and allowable absences, regardless of reason (e.g., illness, vacation, maternity/paternity leave).
+All dates categorized as "time away from training are considered absences.
 Trainees exceeding the maximum allowable absences for the program will be required to extend their training.

-The total maximum allowable time away from training, inclusive of medical leave, FML, LOA, and vacation time, during an academic year is 12 weeks (84 days).
+The total maximum allowable time away from training, inclusive of medical leave, FML, LOA, and vacation time during an academic year is 12 weeks (84 days).
 Additional leave may result in a loss of contract and position in the training program.

-Type Duration Paid or Unpaid Category Notes Vacation 15 days Paid Personal Days Up to 5 days Paid Time away from training To be used for fellowship interviews, conference attendance, graduate program requirements Holiday 6 days per year • New Year's Day - Jan 1 • Memorial Day - Last Mon in May • Independence Day - July 4 • Labor Day - First Mon in Sept • Thanksgiving- 4th Thurs in Nov • Christmas - Dec 25 Paid Time away from training Trainees are not required to use vacation time for holidays Bereavement Personnel Policy Guidelines - Bereavement Paid Time away from training Trainees are not required to use vacation time for bereavement Family Medical Leave (FML) Eligibility - birth or adoption of a child, own or an immediate family member's serious health condition; Must be employed full time for over 1 year Up to 12 weeks Personnel Policy Guidelines - Family Medical Leave Unpaid Time away from training For personal illness or childbirth, remaining paid medical leave for program may be used in conjunction with FML.
-With PD approval, vacation may be used in conjunction with FML.
+Туре Duration Paid or Category Notes 45.1 Unpaid Vacation Personal Days 15 days Up to 5 days Paid Paid Time away from training To be used for fellowship interviews, conference attendance, graduate program requirements Holiday 6 days per year New Years Day- Jan 1 Memorial Day- Last Mon in May Independence Day- July 4 Labor Day- First Mon in Sept Thanksgiving- 4th Thurs in Nov Christmas- Dec 25 Paid Time away from training Trainees are not required to use vacation time for holidays Bereavement Personnel Policy Guidelines- Bereavement Paid Time away from training Trainees are not required to use vacation time for bereavement Family Medical Leave (FML) Eligibility- birth or adoption of child, own or an immediate family member's serious health conditions.
+Must be employed full time for over 1 year.
+Up to 12 weeks Personnel Policy Guidelines- Family Medical Leave Unpaid Time away from training For personal illness or childbirth, remaining paid medical leave for program may be used in conjunction with FML.
+With PD approval, vacation may be used in conjunction with FM.
 Only applies after 6 months of employment

-Section 5 - Emergency time off
+Section 5 - Emergency Time Off